-The article I read about a mother with 3 children with a baby on the way felt her house work was not getting done as she would like.
-You said your life has changed and yet you still do you regular cleaning.
+The article I read about a mother with 3 children with a baby on the way felt her housework was not getting done as she would like.
+You said your life has changed, and yet you still do your regular cleaning.
 What is your regular cleaning routine?
-I once tried Fly Lady.
+I once tried FlyLady.

 My situation is there are three adults here.
-Our son works full time.
+Our son works full-time.
 He helps in the evenings and on weekends but not consistently.
-I am a senior adult college student studying music, flute and piano.
+I am a senior adult college student studying music, flute, and piano.
 I took a brief hiatus, but I’ll be starting back in August.
 My husband is disabled with the right side of his body limp.
-He requires lots of care and is unsteady on his feet as he sits in a wheel chair all day.
-He can help himself, but isn’t mobile.
+He requires lots of care and is unsteady on his feet as he sits in a wheelchair all day.
+He can help himself but isn’t mobile.

-I care for him and the house in the day time and our son does the evening before bed time.
+I care for him and the house in the daytime, and our son does the evening before bedtime.
 There are many chores I want to accomplish in the day, during the week, and before school starts in August.

 1. Here is what is bothering me.
 I have a major Piano (beginner level) exam.
-I need to practice but it has not fit into what has to be done in the day to keep the house running each day.
+I need to practice, but it has not fit into what has to be done in the day to keep the house running each day.

 3. Reclaiming the living room for Christmas where hubby sleeps and put him in a spare room full of stuff.
-There are lots of old files, clothing, computer stuff…
+There are lots of old files, clothing, books, computer stuff…

-4. When you come into the house from the outside the house has an odor!
+4. When you come into the house from the outside, the house has an odor!
 From where?
 I don’t know.
 An unclean smell /where do I begin to locate the source?
 I empty the trash from the kitchen every night.
 Bleach the garbage tote every week that the city takes to prevent maggots.

-5. Learning to keep up with shopping, bill paying, dishes, (no dishwasher) laundry, bed making, DUSTING, meal planning, baking, washing floors, hubby’s doctor appointments, cooking, Oh yes, yard work and other tasks to crop up.
+5. Learning to keep up with shopping, bill paying, dishes, (no dishwasher) laundry, bed making, DUSTING, meal planning, baking, washing floors, hubby’s doctor appointments, cooking, Oh yes, yard work, and other tasks to crop up.
 Learning to declutter the house, closets, lighten the load of unusable items.

 Where do you begin?

-An agency comes here to help with the hubby for two hours two days a week.
+An agency comes here to help with the hubby for two hours, two days a week.
 What is the schedule she was talking about in your book?
 Would you be willing to help me as well??